 Current trend description

-According to our assessment Mexico’s current policies will lead to emissions of between 808 and 828 MtCO2e in 2020 and between 927 and 951 MtCO2e in 2030, including LULUCF.
+According to our assessment, Mexico’s current policies will lead to emissions of between 808 and 828 MtCO2e in 2020 and between 927 and 951 MtCO2e in 2030, including LULUCF.
 Main policies are listed in Table 20.

-Historically emissions have been increasing more or less steadily since 1990.
-The focus has changed over time from agriculture and LULUCF representing almost 35% of emissions in 1990, to below 19% in 2010, while the share of energy related emissions has increased substantially.
+Historically, emissions have been increasing more or less steadily since 1990.
+The focus has changed over time from agriculture and LULUCF, which represented almost 35% of emissions in 1990, to representing less than 19% in 2010, while the share of energy-related emissions has increased substantially.

 The National Strategy on Climate Change (NSCC) published in June 2013 implements one of the requirements of the General Law.
 The NSCC is designed towards a long-term strategic development, but only provides very general guidance.
 How this will be translated to concrete action remains to be seen.
 The new Special Program on Climate Change (PECC 2013-2018) is currently under development.

-There are however promising activities in Mexico’s climate policy.
+There are however promising activities in Mexico.
 These include efficiency programmes in the energy sector (especially co-generation), the support for renewable electricity and solar thermal heating, a green mortgage programme in the building sector and forest conservation and reforestation programmes.
 These programmes are included in the current policy scenario.

 Date of pledge

-Additionally, we show the previous BAU from the PECC .
-For the current trends scenarios, we apply growth rates from the policy scenario of the Climate Action Tracker’s detailed country analysis from 2012 (Höhne et al. 2012) to historic emissions and as an alternative scenario use data from the 5th National Communication (SEMARNAT 2012), assuming that the reductions achieved through the PECC in 2012 will remain stable until 2030.
+We show the previous BAU from the PECC.
+For the current trend scenarios, we apply growth rates from the policy scenario of the Climate Action Tracker’s detailed country analysis from 2012 (Höhne et al. 2012) to historic emissions and as an alternative scenario use data from the 5th National Communication (SEMARNAT, 2012), assuming that the reductions achieved through the PECC in 2012 will remain stable until 2030.